|

 Most Maine Coons do not

-mind water and will tolerate an occasional bath. |
+mind water and if started at a young age will tolerate an occasional bath. |

 |